ercexpo/ResearchTube/UNINSTALL.md

 </h1>

 ## Thank you!
+The study is now completed.
 Thank you for participating in this study.
+The ResearchTube extension is removed from your browser and the ResearchTube tab is closed.
+If the extention is not automatically removed, you can manually remove it following these [instructions](https://support.google.com/chrome_webstore/answer/2664769?hl=en).
+If the ResearchTube tab is not closed, you can manually close it by right click the tab and select "close" or simply close the browser window.
+Thank you again for your participation.